Alvin McMahon, a Somerset resident who is the director of the

 community-based units across the nation.

-amount of time planning and preparing for disasters as diverse as hurricanes,
+time planning and preparing for disasters as diverse as hurricanes, floods, bioterrorism

-in devastated areas in order to meet the basic health needs of underserved and
+devastated areas in order to meet the basic health needs of underserved and vulnerable

-vulnerable populations.
-You have worked with community partners to provide
+populations.
+You have worked with community partners to provide medical, dental,

 As we approach this solemn 10-year anniversary, President Obama is calling for

-with acts of service.”
-We thank you for exemplifying that spirit through your
+acts of service.”
+We thank you for exemplifying that spirit through your dedication and

 Thank you for your extraordinary gift to our country